 Makes lunch for today and tomorrow.

-These peppers are chock-full of southwest-style ingredients: corn, salsa, black beans, and cilantro all make appearances.
+These peppers feature a healthy spinach and quinoa combo, but they're also chock-full of southwest-style ingredients: corn, salsa, black beans, and cilantro all make appearances.
 Though overall cooking time is a bit longer than the other recipes, the active prep time is minimal—and the end result is worth it.
-Skip the cheese if you’re not into dairy.

 Is it us, or do stuffed foods just taste better?
 Take this stuffed avocado, for instance, which is packed with garlicky shrimp.
 This recipe takes just a few simple ingredients—avocado, garlic, shrimp, heart-healthy olive oil, and seasonings—and turns them into a filling meal.
 Add a hardboiled egg as extra filling if you’d like.